Bkper Agent

 - Validate — re-extract the document with the improved instructions and verify results are better without regressions

-The improved instructions are saved to agent_prompt on the account or group.
-Future documents processed through that account benefit from the accumulated learning.
+The improved instructions are saved to purpose-specific properties on the account or group: agent_prompt_transaction for invoices and receipts, and agent_prompt_transactions for statements.
+Future documents processed through that account or group benefit from the accumulated learning.

 For invoices, this runs immediately on post.
-For statements, the agent flags the account and processes improvements asynchronously.
+For statements, the agent flags the account or group and processes improvements asynchronously.

 When an account or group has no stored prompt yet, the first posted transaction through that account can establish a baseline prompt automatically — even if you made no corrections.
 This gives the agent a starting point for future improvements.